Mission of TouroCOM Research Laboratories

 - To expand research capabilities and technologies available to our faculty and students.

-- To promote multidisciplinary and collaborative research and to integrate research and education.
+- To promote multidisciplinary and collaborative research within the Touro University System.

-- To establish a faculty and student research development program including the ability of faculty members to apply for extramural funding, and to stimulate faculty research activities by promoting incentives.
+- To establish a faculty research development program that provides support for faculty members to apply for extramural funding.

 - To make the TouroCOM research activities and achievements available to the public through publications, conferences, science exhibits, web postings, and virtual conferences.